Peter Rabbit (TV series)

-Peter Rabbit is an animated comedy television series that debuted on the Nick Jr. Channel on 14 December 2012, in the United States and on CBeebies and BBC One on 25 December 2012, in the United Kingdom.
+Peter Rabbit is an animated comedy television series that debuted on the Nick Jr. Channel and iTunes on 14 December 2012, in the United States and on CBeebies and BBC One on 25 December 2012, in the United Kingdom, with the pilot episode debuting as a Christmas holiday special, titled "Peter Rabbit's Christmas Tale".
 It is based on the character of the same name from Beatrix Potter's children’s books.
-The series debuted on American TV and iTunes on 14 December 2012, with the pilot episode debuting as a Christmas holiday special, titled Peter Rabbit's Christmas Tale.
 The show became a regular series on 19 February 2013, in the USA.
 The first official DVD of Peter Rabbit was released on 28 May 2013, as a Walmart exclusive.
 It contains the programme's first eight episodes on a single disc.
 On 11 October 2013, Nickelodeon ordered a second series of 26 episodes.
 In Wales, the series is known as Guto Gwningen and is dubbed into Welsh on S4C.

-A springtime holiday special episode, titled Peter Rabbit's Springtime Tale (with the actual episode titled "The Tale of the Start of Spring"), aired on 29 March 2013, on iTunes in the USA.
+A springtime holiday special episode, titled "The Tale of the Start of Spring", aired on 29 March 2013, on iTunes and in the USA.

-Season 1 concluded on 7 October 2014.
+Series 1 concluded on 7 October 2014.
 The programme ran for a total of two series before concluding on 6 May 2016.
 It was produced for Nickelodeon in the US by Brown Bag Films, Penguin Books and Silvergate Media.
 The programme still airs reruns on CBeebies in the UK.

-The series features and revolves around the titular character Peter Rabbit (voices of Colin DePaula and L. Parker Lucas in the US version and Charlie George, and Harry Henty in the UK version) and his younger cousin Benjamin Bunny (voice of Peter Steve Harris in the US version, and Jay Ruckley in the UK version), along with the new character of Lily Bobtail (voice of Michaela Dean in the US version, and Grace Lissenden and Imogen Bailey in the UK version).

-The programme features educational goals that encourage preschoolers to learn problem-solving, interpersonal skills, being aware, self-efficacy, resilience, positive re-framing and fostering an interest in and respect for nature.
+The programme features educational goals that encourage preschoolers to learn problem-solving, interpersonal skills, awareness, self-efficacy, resilience, positive re-framing and fostering an interest in and respect for nature.

 Synopsis

-The programme follows Peter Rabbit as he overcomes obstacles, outwits predators and avoids danger.
-Peter wants to grow up to be just like his late father and carries his journal (a guide on how to be a good rabbit) on his adventures with his friends, cousin Benjamin Bunny and a new character Lily Bobtail, in the Lake District of northern England.
+The programme features and revolves around the titular character Peter Rabbit as he overcomes obstacles, outwits predators and avoids danger.
+Peter wants to grow up to be just like his late father and carries his journal (a guide on how to be a good rabbit) on his adventures with his friends, cousin Benjamin Bunny, along with the new character of Lily Bobtail, in the Lake District of northern England.